Grapevine, Texas — Nuestra alegría está en el servicio; nuestra misión es evangelizar.

-"We saw yesterday what one can do by just mentioning fruit," Cleveland Bishop Nelson Perez joked.
+"We saw yesterday what one can do by just mentioning fruit," Bishop Gerald Barnes* of San Bernardino, California, joked.
 He told the participants that the bishops have "heard your dreams, we've seen your tears, and we recognize your willingness to be missionary disciples. ...
 We have seen what can happen.
 We go back home, and we go fortified."

 He also summarized the lessons the bishops were taking home based on what they'd heard from participants throughout the V Encuentro.

 "You're asking us to be accessible.
 Not to intimidate you.
 Not to keep you on the sidelines.
-To support you, even in our budgets," Perez said.
+To support you, even in our budgets," Barnes said.